gazay/ids_please/README.md

 ## Usage

-You can use this gem to get ids from links:
+This is how you get social IDs from from links:

 ```ruby
 ids = IdsPlease.new('https://twitter.com/gazay', 'http://facebook.com/alexey.gaziev')